This article will document some of the most common reasons given by Muslims for Islam's veracity, and offers a short response to each one.

 While this short section cannot hope to address all of the verses claimed to teach some scientific fact, if one does bother to investigate such claims, they will find that one of two things are true:

-However, not only does the Quran contain no scientific miracles whatsoever, it does contain scientific errors, and so does the Hadith.
-Here are five quick examples, along with articles covering them in more detail:
+However, not only does the Quran contain no scientific miracles whatsoever, it does contain scientific errors, and so do the Hadith.
+What follows are five examples, along with articles covering them in more detail:

 Muhammad did not have advanced scientific knowledge.
 This is an exceptionally weak, demonstrably false argument.